fairDataSociety/beeson/README.md

 │      markerIndex <2 byte>      │-> what is the byte index from which the corresponding marker (key) string starts in the markerArray
 └────────────────────────────────┘
 ```
-* **marker 1..N**: marker array where the object keys are concatenated in the order of the typeDefinitions
+* **marker 1..N + M**: marker array where the object keys are concatenated in the order of the typeDefinitions
-* **nullable bitVector**: states which elements can be nulls _only in case of nullableObject container type_

 # Installation